Kozea/Radicale/clients.md

 enter the URL of the collection directly
 (e.g. `http://localhost:5232/user/calendar`).

-## DAVdroid
+## DAVx⁵

 Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your user name.
-DAVdroid will show all existing calendars and address books and you can create new.
+DAVx⁵ will show all existing calendars and address books and you can create new.

 ## GNOME Calendar, Contacts and Evolution